HomeCelebrityHenry George Gein: Ed Gein's Forgotten Brother

 Official records paint a sparse picture.
 His birth certificate from La Crosse County shows a normal delivery at home.
 School records indicate average performance through eighth grade.
 The 1920 and 1930 censuses list him as a farm laborer, living with his parents.
 No marriage license or military service records exist.

 Local historians preserve scattered memories.
 Marie Hoeft, who hired Henry for farm work, told researchers in the 1980s that he seemed “lonely but decent.”
 Store owner Frank Worden recalled Henry buying supplies, always paying cash and avoiding small talk.
+Ironically, years later, Frank’s daughter Bernice Worden would become one of Ed Gein’s tragic victims—an event that forever tied the Gein name to horror lore.
 These fragments suggest a man trapped by circumstances, yearning for a life beyond his mother’s reach.

 Modern Plainfield acknowledges its dark history through careful tourism.
 The Gein farm burned in 1958, leaving only the foundation.
 Visitors sometimes leave items at Henry’s grave—coins, wildflowers, notes asking why he stayed so long.
 Perhaps they recognize a universal story in Henry George Gein: the eldest child sacrificing dreams for family duty, paying the ultimate price for loyalty to those who couldn’t love him back.